 |[Species Conservation and Research Program]|

-Using the Database Using the online database is relatively self-explanatory and intuitive.
-There are four levels of search categories: Quick Search, Gardeners, Consultants, and Botanists, with and additional search option, Habitats.
+Using the online database is relatively self-explanatory and intuitive.
+There is the basic Search option, with and additional Habitats search option.
 Each search is tailored to a particular end-user or purpose.
-In general, each level adds more search options and resultant information about each species.